rakutentech/engineering-blog/content/post/altswiftui-travel/index.md

 ## A peak into code

 Other than some small differences, the code structure is highly similar to that of regular SwiftUI code.
-Of the main things we can point out, AltSwiftUI doesn't use associated types in views, meaning that is not necessary to use opaque return types (`some View`).
+Of the main things we can point out, AltSwiftUI doesn't use associated types in views, meaning that it is not necessary to use opaque return types (`some View`).

 ![AltSwiftUI code sample](altswiftui-code-sample.png)

 ## Extended features

-AltSwiftUI interface is inspired by SwiftUI, but we needed more features and capabilities than originally offered.
-So we introduced extra functionalities in AltSwiftUI.
+AltSwiftUI interface is inspired by SwiftUI, but we needed more features and capabilities than originally offered, so we introduced extra functionalities in AltSwiftUI.

 For example, we needed deeper integrations with List and ScrollView interactions, so there are methods like `ScrollView.scrollOffset` and `List.onDragStarted`.
 There are also multiple small additions to some of the views and modifiers, and this list will keep growing in the future.
 To identify these features, you can read the source documentation during development or at https://altswiftui.com.

 ## AltSwiftUI in Rakuten Travel

 AltSwiftUI’s development started at the end of 2019, with the main purpose of taking on new projects while renewing the way we design software, improve the speed and quality of our development, and be more futureproof.
-During this journey, we tackled multiple challenges by comparing what SwiftUI originally offers with what our app needed, and the open source nature of this framework allowed us to improve it by adding features that would allow us to meet our app expectations.
+During this journey, we tackled multiple challenges by comparing what SwiftUI originally offered with what our app needed, and the open source nature of this framework allowed us to improve it by adding features that would allow us to meet our app expectations.

 _Rakuten Travel Premium Club_ is an invitation only app built with AltSwiftUI.